It’s not every day that you step into a room with someone who has a net worth of $45 million.

 They say that life is defined by moments.
 Moments like the very first time you open a Kinder Surprise, or when your barista gives you a chocolate freckle with your cappucino.
 This interview is at least 17 moments crammed into one.
 In the morning, I ponder my outfit choices from an extensive collection of train station chic garments.
-Should I opt for a Fubu jersey, or are the classic European vibes of a Fila tracksuit more appropriate?
-In the end, I throw on an Iron Maiden longsleeve and Air Huaraches, hoping that Kimmy K appreciates British heavy metal and my monochromatic swag.
+Should I opt for a Umbro jersey, or are the classic European vibes of a Fila tracksuit more appropriate?
+In the end, I throw on an all black fit and Nikes to match, hoping that Kimmy K appreciates my monochromatic steeze.

 As I approach the Park Hyatt hotel, fans are already gathering outside the building, hoping to catch a glimpse of the star.
 I enter the opulent establishment, and take a moment in front of the bathroom mirror to collect my thoughts.
 A smooth jazz soundtrack plays in the background, which confirms my suspicions that this hotel is for people with way more money than myself.
 I quickly fix my unkempt hair, which is currently in the process of growing out so that I can acquire cornrows.
 I curse my balding Asian scalp that I can’t look like Asia’s answer to Sean Paul for this momentous occasion.

 Soon after, I am handed a laminated lanyard which gains me entry to the media room.
 I love lanyards.
 I am escorted through various checkpoints and into a private suite for the interview.
 A wall littered with the Kardashian Kollection logo stands on my right.
 Directly ahead of me is a generous plate of gold macaroons, which look to have been carefully crafted by the pastry gods.
 Behind that plate sits a pile of celery sticks.
 I love celery sticks.